Staff Privacy Notice

 How does the organisation protect data?

 The organisation takes the security of your data seriously.
-The organisation has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.
+The organisation has internal policies and procedures in place to ensure that your data is kept secure and is only accessed by authorised personnel.

-Where the organisation engages third parties to process personal data on its behalf, they do so on the basis of written instructions, are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.
+Where the organisation engages third parties to process personal data on its behalf, they ensure the third party are processing data under the written terms of a contract/agreement requiring them to comply with Data Protection legislation including implementation of appropriate technical and organisational measures to ensure the security of data.

 For how long does the organisation keep data?